physx-is-fun/C-tutorial/operators.md

 Assigment operators: Used to replace a statement where an operator takes a variable as one of its arguments and assigns the result back to the same variable.
 Examlple: x = x + 1; => x + = 1;

+Logical operators: An expression containing logical operator returns either 0 or 1 depending upon whether expression results true or false.
+Logical operators are commonly used in decision making in C programming.
+    && (Called Logical AND operator.
+If both the operands are non-zero, then the condition becomes true.)
+    || (Called Logical OR Operator.
+If any of the two operands is non-zero, then the condition becomes true.)
+    !
+(Called Logical NOT Operator.
+It is used to reverse the logical state of its operand.
+If a condition is true, then Logical NOT operator will make it false.)

+Misc operators: Besides the operators discussed above, there are a few other important operators including sizeof and ? : supported by the C Language.
+    sizeof()	(Returns the size of a variable.)
+    & (Returns the address of a variable.)
+    * (Pointer to a variable.)
+    ? : (Conditional Expression.)

+Ternary operator: Programmers use the ternary operator for decision making in place of longer if and else conditional statements.
+The ternary operator take three arguments:
+    * The first is a comparison argument.
+    * The second is the result upon a true comparison.
+    * The third is the result upon a false comparison.
+syntax:
+condition ? value_if_true : value_if_false
+The statement evaluates to value_if_true if condition is met, and value_if_false otherwise.
+Here’s the above example rewritten to use the ternary operator:

+Operators precedence: Operator precedence determines the grouping of terms in an expression and decides how an expression is evaluated.
+Certain operators have higher precedence than others.
+Here, operators with the highest precedence appear at the top of the table, those with the lowest appear at the bottom.
+Within an expression, higher precedence operators will be evaluated first.
+    () [] -> . ++ - - (Postfix)
+    + - ! ~ ++ - - (type)* & sizeof (Unary)
+    * / % (Multiplicative)
+    + - (Additive)
+    << >> (Shift)
+    < <= > >= (Relational)
+    == != (Equality)
+    & (Bitwise AND)
+    ^ (Bitwise XOR)
+    | (Bitwise OR)
+    && (Logical AND)
+    || (Logical OR)
+    ? : (Conditional)
+    = += -= *= /= %=>>= <<= &= ^= |= (Assigment)

 ## Bibliography

 C - Operators.
 (2012, June 10).
 Tutorials Point.
 Retrieved April 16, 2023, from https://www.tutorialspoint.com/cprogramming/c_operators.htm